 Knowing how to make kimchi recipes is an important way of life in Korea; each person averages eating 40 pounds each year.
 It is the most famous food in all Korea having been around for some 3000 years.
 There are so many varieties of kimchi that there is even a museum in Seoul, Korea documenting many hundreds of different recipes.
 These recipes vary greatly in the ingredients used and the way kimchi recipes are put together.
 Different regions have their own basic recipes; there are also separate recipes for the different seasons of the year utilizing the seasonal vegetables.

-I asked several people how to make kimchi; everyone has a different way of preparing it.
+I asked several people how to make kimchi.
+It seems everyone has a different way of preparing it.
 Many of us think that our sauerkraut is only made with cabbage; the same is true of kimchi recipes.
 Like our kraut, kimchi recipes can be made with different types of cabbage plus many other ingredients like radishes, eggplant, kale, cucumbers, chili peppers, garlic and many spices.
-Also like our kraut it can be made with other vegetables; without any cabbage.
-Although lettuce does not can well, many make kimchi and kraut with lettuce instead of cabbage; usually wrapping chopped vegetables in the lettuce leaves as they sometimes do with cabbage.
+Although lettuce does not can well, many make kimchi and kraut with lettuce instead of cabbage.
+They usually wrapping chopped vegetables in the lettuce leaves as they sometimes do with cabbage.

 One of my friends said she learned how to make kimchi with different seafoods.
 She also added that not all of it is fermented and not all of it is spicy.
 A lot of this flavor depends on what area you are from.
 The Northern part of Korea uses less salt and less spice; the Southern part uses much more salt and seasons more with hot spicy peppers.
 In parts of the South they also allow seafood to ferment and use it in their recipes.
 Kimchi recipes can be pickled, fermented or even eaten freshly made.
 Not only is this a dish by itself but it is used in many other dishes like soups, pancakes and in rice dishes as an important ingredient, also much like our sauerkraut.